 The FCC’s rules limit the amount of commercial matter that can be aired in certain children’s television programming to 10.5 minutes per hour on weekends and 12 minutes per hour on weekdays.
 These requirements apply to television broadcasters, cable operators, and satellite providers.
 These limitations are prorated for programs that are shorter than one hour in duration.
 The programming at issue for the commercial time limits is programming originally produced and aired primarily for an audience of children 12 years old and younger.

-Commercial television broadcasters are required to place in their local public inspection files certifications that they have complied with the commercial time limits.
+Commercial television broadcasters are required to place in their local public inspection files certification that they have complied with the commercial time limits.
 Alternatively, they must identify any overages.
 At the time the station files an application to renew its FCC license, it must certify that no commercial overages occurred during the license term, or it must explain any overages.

 The commercial time limits do not apply to non-commercial educational television stations because these stations are generally prohibited from airing commercials.
 Cable operators and satellite providers must also maintain records to verify compliance and make these records available for public inspection.